-Adding just a little extra packaging may also nudge a crate into the category of needing special handling equipment such as flat rack container, again adding to costs or the delivery timeline.
+Adding just a little extra packaging may also nudge a crate into the category of needing special handling equipment such as a flat rack container, again adding to costs or the delivery timeline.

 Problems with securing methods

 All items need bracing within a container using ratchet straps, frames, chains, timber bracing or air cushioning inflatable pillows, for example.
-It’s important to consider these at the design stages as if there’s no frame to brace against, or there’s panelling or Perspex guarding meaning that there isn’t a structurally sound place to fix a bracket, the item can be very difficult to secure and mean that costs and timelines can increase while a solution is found.
+It’s important to consider these at the design stages as if there’s no frame to brace against, or there’s panelling or Perspex guarding - meaning that there isn’t a structurally sound place to fix a bracket - the item can be very difficult to secure and mean that costs and timelines can increase while a solution is found.
 We recommend designing and designating lifting areas into the packaging to help with this.

 Miscommunications with the customer

 When dealing with complex items and long timelines, the one certainty is that plans will change and requirements will be amended.
-It’s important to account for these ‘certain surprises’ by keeping the communication channels open and asking about
+It’s important to account for these ‘certain surprises’ by keeping the communication channels open and asking about:

 - What are the shock or vibration requirements?